-While in the introductory period, new employees accrue but may not use vacation and personal days.
-Introductory employees are, however, eligible for health, life, retirement and disability insurance benefits.
+While in the introductory period, new employees accrue but may not use vacation time.
+All full time employees will receive a prorated amount of personal hours based on their date of hire.
+Employees can access personal time during the introductory period with supervisor approval and medical documentation.
+Employees are eligible for health, life, retirement and disability insurance benefits during the introductory period.